iain/metrical/README.md

 RCov doesn't work with Ruby 1.9.
 You should use something like [SimpleCov](https://github.com/colszowka/simplecov).
 Unfortunately, it hasn't been included into MetricFu yet.
-Until then, make sure to remove RCov from MetricFu, as the example above shows.
+Until then, Metrical automatically disables RCov under Ruby 1.9.

 ### New syntax in Ruby 1.9